Great argus

-The great argus (Argusianus argus) is a species of pheasant from Southeast Asia.
+The great argus (Argusianus argus), or greater argus, is a large species of pheasant from Southeast Asia.
+It is known for its impressive plumage and courtship behavior.
 It is not to be confused with the two species of closely related crested argus, genus Rheinardia.

 Taxonomy

 Carl Linnaeus gave the great argus its specific name (from which its common name and genus name are derived) because of the intricate eye-like patterns on its wings, in reference to Argus, a hundred-eyed giant in Greek mythology.
 There are two subspecies recognized: Nominate argus of the Malay peninsula and Sumatra, and A. a. grayi of Borneo.
 William Beebe considered the two races to be distinct species, but they have since been lumped.

+The genus Argusianus was introduced in 1849 by the English zoologist George Gray with the great argus as the type species.

 Double-banded argus

 The double-banded argus (Argusianus bipunctatus), known only from a portion of a single primary flight feather, was long considered a potential second species.
 It was described in 1871 from this feather piece, found in a millinery shipment imported to London.
 Its origin was hypothesized to be from Java, Indonesia or Tioman Island of Malaysia, because of the great argus's absence from these locations.
 Parkes (1992) rejected the double-banded argus's validity and argued that it almost certainly represents a mutant form of the great argus.
 The IUCN, following the precautionary principle, listed this taxon as extinct until 2012.
 It was removed from the IUCN Red list because the IOC had removed this species from its list of valid bird taxa in 2011.
 While the feather is indeed quite distinct, it represents a fairly simple divergence: The entirely asymmetrically-patterned vanes are instead near-symmetrical, and both bear the darker brown shaftward area with dense whitish speckles.
 The shaft is thinner than usual and the feather would probably not have been useful for flight.

 Nothing similar has come to notice ever since, and as the feather piece is not a composite of two feather halves glued together but an apparently natural specimen, a hoax or fake can be ruled out.
 Despite all conjecture that has been built around the feather piece, all that can be said is that at some time around 1870, an argus pheasant which bore at least one such feather was shot in an unknown location.
 Even if this individual was one of the last remnants of a now-extinct population, it is unlikely that only a single feather would have been taken from an unusual specimen of a well-known, often-hunted, and conspicuous bird, and that this single feather would have then been bundled into a shipment of normal great argus feathers.
 The feather is now housed in the Natural History Museum in London.